Graphs

 Parameters:

-• use_precomputed_pebble_digraph (bool) – Only relevant if dim=2 and combinatorial=True.
+• use_precomputed_pebble_digraph (bool) – Only relevant if algorithm="sparsity".
 If True, the pebble digraph present in the cache is used.
 If False, recompute the pebble digraph.
 Use True only if you are certain that the pebble game digraph is consistent with the graph.

-• prob (float) – bound on the probability of a randomized algorithm to yield false negatives
+• prob (float) – Only relevant if algorithm="randomized".
+It determines the bound on the probability of the randomized algorithm to yield false negatives.

 Return type: